-Hiatt Baker Hall, which is located on the Stoke Bishop campus, is one of the University’s catered Halls of Residence – indeed, its largest Hall.
-On our web pages, you can find much practical information about the Hall, and get some sense of its character.
-Our web pages are largely directed at our current student residents, but they will also be of interest to others, and in particular to prospective applicants.
+Hiatt Baker Hall is a catered residence located in Stoke Bishop.
+It is a five minute walk from the main University sports ground at Coombe Dingle, and also shares sports facilities such as squash, tennis and basketball courts on the Stoke Bishop site.
+Hiatt Baker is the largest Hall of Residence and was built in the 1960s.
+On these web pages, you can find much practical information about the Hall, and get some sense of its character.
+These web pages are largely directed at our current student residents, but they will also be of interest to others, and in particular to prospective applicants.

 The Warden is in overall charge of the Hall, and leads a pastoral team comprising the Deputy Warden and 12 senior residents and a Student Support Administrator.
 Senior residents are generally mature students chosen for their approachability.
 They are the first point of contact for any problems in Hall.